 Signs to look for to see if your baby is ready to try formula or solid foods are: showing an interest in foods this can include watching others eat, reach for food and even opening their mouth.
 It is important to see if the baby has the oral motor skills needed to eat, such as not pushing food out of the mouth but move it towards the throat and being able to swallow it.

 Traditionally a single grain, iron-fortified cereal is a good choice to start feeding your baby a formula.
 Holles Organic Rice Porridge is among our favorites.

 At this stage, and if possible, ideally you should feed your baby the formula after a bottle of breastmilk.
-Introduce other formulas slowly, always waiting a few days to insure your baby digests and tolerates the formulas properly.
-Should you see a any allergic reaction in your baby, such as rash, stomach cramps, extreme gas, vomiting or diarrhea, do not continue feeding the formula and consult your pediatrician.
+Introduce other baby food formulas slowly, always waiting a few days to ensure your baby digests and tolerates the formulas properly.
+Should you see an allergic reaction in your baby's, such as rash, stomach cramps, extreme gas, vomiting or diarrhea, do not continue feeding the formula and consult your pediatrician.

-This depends on the age and weight of your baby, you might want to ask your doctor for specifics, but generally speaking a 4 month old baby that has been introduced to formula will consume up to 8 ounce of liquid food between 3-4 times daily.
+This depends on the age and weight of your baby, you might want to ask your doctor for specifics, but generally speaking, a 4-month-old baby that has been introduced to formula will consume up to 8 ounces of liquid food between 3-4 times daily.

 Have more questions?
 Feel free to contact us any time!